 Council for the Accreditation of Educator Preparation (CAEP)

-The CSC Graduate School Counseling degree program (MAE degree) is accredited by the the Council for the Accreditation of Educator Preparation (CAEP) and formally approved by the State of Nebraska.
+The CSC Graduate School Counseling degree program is accredited by the the Council for the Accreditation of Educator Preparation (CAEP) and formally approved by the State of Nebraska.
 The Council for the Accreditation of Educator Preparation (CAEP) advances excellence in educator preparation through evidence-based accreditation that assures quality and supports continuous improvement to strengthen PK-12 student learning.
 CAEP is recognized by the Council for Higher Education Accreditation (CHEA).

 Higher Learning Commission Accreditation